-RapidAPI is the world’s largest API hub where over three million developers find, test, and connect to thousands of APIs — all with a single account, API Key, and SDK.
+RapidAPI is the world’s largest API hub where over three million developers find, test, and connect to thousands of APIs — all with a single account and API key.

 If your API key has been compromised, you can generate a new one.
 Once you have a new key, you can delete the compromised key while still preserving your application's existing analytics.
 Create the new key from your Developer Dashboard in a few easy steps by following the guide on our API Keys & Key Rotation page.